Upcoming Events

 Get ready for the ultimate neighborhood bash!
 On October 10th, from 2-8 pm, we’re closing down Broadview between Spring Rd. and Tampa Ave. for the third annual OB StreetFest!

-Join us for a day full of fun, food, and festivities as we celebrate the vibrant Old Brooklyn neighborhood and Old Brooklyn CDC's 50th anniversary.
+Join us for a day full of fun, food, and festivities as we celebrate the vibrant Old Brooklyn neighborhood.

 Learn more or get involved at https://www.oldbrooklyn.com/obstreetfest.